roberto-mardeni/vsonline/vs-online/how-to/browser.md

 > [!NOTE]
 > Cloud-hosted environments are extremely configurable.
 See [configuring environments](../reference/configuring.md) for advanced information about how to configure your environments.

-To create a new cloud-hosted environment in VS Online, from the [environments listing page](https://online.visualstudio.com/environments) page click the **Create environment** button.
+To create a new cloud-hosted environment in VS Online, from the [environments listing page](https://online.visualstudio.com/environments) click the **Create environment** button.

 ![Create environment in Visual Studio Code](../images/create-env-vso-01.png)